Discover - Protect - Educate

 Fishing Line Bin Project

-The trust has installed strategically placed bins for fishermen and beach walkers with the aim to reduce the severe environmental damage caused by discarded fishing lines on the coastline.
+The trust has strategically installed bins for fishermen and beach walkers to reduce the severe environmental damage caused by discarded fishing lines along the coastline.

 Project Storm

-The trust has implemented storm drain catchment nets aimed at minimising waste from reaching the ocean.
-This project works in partnership with the Overstrand Municipality and Marine Dynamics.
+The trust has implemented storm drain catchment nets to minimise waste from reaching the ocean.
+This project is a collaborative effort with the Overstrand Municipality and Marine Dynamics.

 Environmental Education